Skip to main content

 By 1950 the British motor industry had emerged from the wartime shutdown and the immediate post-war austerity that followed.
 Petrol was still rationed (until May 1950), steel was on quota until 1954, and the government’s “Export or Die” slogan was literal policy: a manufacturer’s allocation of raw materials depended on how many cars it sent overseas.
 The Standard Vanguard, the Jowett Javelin, the Morris Minor, the MG TC, the Land Rover and the Jaguar XK120 had all appeared in the late 1940s, born of that export drive, and they bloomed across the 1950s as restrictions eased.

-The result is the decade when modern British classic motoring takes its current shape.
+This is the decade when the British cars of the 1950s give classic motoring its current shape.
 The post-war sports-car export to America starts here.
 The Land Rover lineage begins here.
 The Jaguar XK saloons and sports cars define their identity here.
 Aston Martin moves from Lagonda-era saloons into the DB sports cars that would carry the brand for the next fifty years.
 And by the end of the decade the Mini has just launched and the 1960s is about to start.

 Sports cars and roadsters